 Soft skills may seem like a quality that’s only exhibited in-person, but there are plenty of ways to recognise and apply soft skills when working and collaborating remotely and online.
 As remote working becomes more and more prevalent in businesses across the globe, the need for soft skills to make online collaboration organic and productive is more important than ever.

 Whether its the ability to organise effective file systems, using tools to facilitate task management or encouraging fluid communication within your team, Dropbox makes efficient online teamwork easy by enabling you to embrace and enhance your soft skills.

 These are just some of the many important skills that can lead to tremendous career success.

 It doesn’t matter how good someone is at a specific task, if they do not have good soft skills, they will not be that valuable of a team member.
-Soft skills are needed to understand the goals and vision of the company, to recognize the intent of the work, to both communicate and receive ideas, to foster a comfortable and safe working environment, and to enable a worker to reach their maximum potential.
+Soft skills are needed to understand the goals and vision of the company, to recognise the intent of the work, to both communicate and receive ideas, to foster a comfortable and safe working environment and to enable a worker to reach their maximum potential.

 It’s not that technical skills aren’t important, but unless the strong soft skills are there too, that technical ability will not have the opportunity to shine through.

 As a hirer, when you’re creating a job description or formulating interview questions, always be sure to keep these skills in mind and be clear that they are no less important than experience and expertise.
-Ensure that when you read a cover letter, assess a resume, or conduct an interview, you’re looking beyond the qualifications and job-specific proficiencies, and monitoring the interpersonal skills, attitudes, and values of the candidate.
+Ensure that when you read a cover letter, assess a resume or conduct an interview, you’re looking beyond the qualifications and job-specific proficiencies, and monitoring the interpersonal skills, attitudes and values of the candidate.

-Hiring with soft skills in mind means establishing a versatile, efficient, productive, and enthusiastic environment where everyone feels valued and trusted.
+Hiring with soft skills in mind means establishing a versatile, efficient, productive and enthusiastic environment where everyone feels valued and trusted.